istio/istio.io/_blog/2018/v1alpha3-routing.md

 ### DestinationRule

-A `DestinationRule` configures the set of policies to be applied at a destination after routing has occurred.
+A `DestinationRule` configures the set of policies to be applied while forwarding traffic to a service.
 They are intended to be authored by service owners, describing the circuit breakers, load balancer settings, TLS settings, etc..
 `DestinationRule` is more or less the same as its predecessor, `DestinationPolicy`, with the following exceptions: